 - Communications between the RA systems and the subscribers - Communications between the CA systems and the RA systems. - Sessions to deliver certificates

 9.4.2 Information Treated as Private

-All personal information that is not publicly available in the content of a certificate or CRL shall be considered as private information.
+All personal information that is not publicly available in the content of a certificate, CRL or OCSP response shall be considered as private information.

 9.4.3 Information Not Deemed Private